sulu/sulu-docs/book/admin-interface.rst

 Contacts
 --------

-Contacts on the one hand cover the handling of personal informations on the other hand they are also the user provider for Sulu Users.
+Contacts on the one hand cover the handling of personal information on the other hand they are also the user provider for Sulu Users.

 .. figure:: ../img/admin-contact-people.png